mguidoti/FSND-p8-linux_server_configuration/README.md

 1. Instal **PostgreSQL** with `sudo apt-get install postgresql`

-2. To create a new database user name `catalog` with limited permissions to my catalog application database:
+2. To create a new database user named `catalog` with limited permissions to my catalog application database:

    1. Login as **postgres**: `sudo su - postgres`